iSim-Ltd/ElecticalEnginerChallenge/README.md

 ## Implementation Notes

 - HAL, LL, or bare-metal STM32 code is acceptable.
-- CAN bitrate must be appropriate for 12V systems.
 - Use **interrupts**, not polling, wherever applicable.

 ---